Tatadashi/League-Skins/README.md

 # Roadmap

 - pagination?
+- update DB show differences

+future
+- champion page should have skins
 - filter skinlines
 - sort alphabetical, release, champion (alphabetical), tier
 - save to wishlist (uses local)
 - allow logins (not sure if possible yet, so can save wishlist across local wipes, should take prior over local)
 - if logins work, email (validate) when sale (prob use db)
 - tests front/back
-- update DB show differences

-optional
 - more sorting categories (classes, roles, regions)
 - use cloudflare r2 to host images (not sure how much, hopefully free) the cache images too (this is so not rely on CDD for images)
 - backup db with pgdump and RLS db?